See Flannagan Lodge photos, reviews and available dates:

 Stay at Flannagan Lodge While You Hike

-Flannagan Lodge is centrally located between Breaks Interstate Park (~17 mi) and Birch Knob (~20.4 mi) - a private 3BR guest suite with off-street parking, a hospitality station for early coffee, and quiet rooms to recover in after a day on the rim.
+Flannagan Lodge is centrally located between Garden Hole and the major Breaks overlooks (~17 mi) and Birch Knob (~20.4 mi) - a private 2BR/1BA guest suite with off-street parking, a hospitality station for early coffee, and quiet rooms to recover in after a day on the rim.
+For a full rundown of park lodging, the nearby motel, and chain hotels, see our guide to hotels near Breaks Interstate Park.

 Keep exploring